Graham Kerr: Early life

-As a youth, he attended Michael Hall School, a Waldorf (Rudolf Steiner education) school at Kidbrooke Park in Forest Row, East Sussex.
-Although he dropped out of school at age 14 and began training in kitchens, he returned years later and attended the independent school Brighton Technical College and another school in Devon.
+As a youth, he attended Michael Hall, a Waldorf school at Kidbrooke Park in Forest Row, East Sussex.
+In 1945, Kerr met Treena Van Doorne, later, his wife, at Michael Hall.

+Although he dropped out of school at age 14 and began training in kitchens, he returned years later and attended Brighton Technical College and South Devon College.

 Career

 Early career

-Kerr became trainee manager at the Roebuck Hotel in Forest Row, East Sussex, England, when he was 15 years old.
-After five years in the British Army as catering adviser, he became general manager of the Royal Ascot Hotel.
+Kerr became trainee manager at the Roebuck Hotel in Forest Row, East Sussex, when he was 15 years old.
+He did national service in the British Army and received a short service commission in the Army Catering Corps in 1954.
+After five years in the British Army, rising to lieutenant, he became general manager of the Royal Ascot Hotel.

-New Zealand and Entertaining With Kerr
+New Zealand and Entertaining with Kerr

 Kerr moved to New Zealand in 1958, becoming chief catering adviser for the Royal New Zealand Air Force.

-He moved into television in New Zealand when being recruited by NZBC producer Shirley Maddock.
+He moved into television in New Zealand when being recruited by TVNZ producer Shirley Maddock.
 In 1959, he began hosting the television show Entertaining with Kerr, in which he appeared dressed in military uniform.
 His recipes were also delivered on radio and in magazines, and the first edition of a related book, Entertaining with Kerr, was sold out in eight days.
-During these early years Kerr won a Penguin Award as 'Personality of the Year'.
+During these early years Kerr won a Penguin Award as "Personality of the Year."